Ontario Northland Railway: Passenger trains

 In June 2007 the Polar Bear Express was expanded from a seasonal excursion service to a year-round passenger train, replacing the Little Bear mixed freight/passenger train, which had operated 3 days per week.
-The new train carries some equipment not commonly found on passenger trains, including chain cars (flat cars) for passenger vehicles and boxcars.
+The new mixed train carries some equipment not commonly found on passenger trains, including boxcars and chain cars (flat cars) for passenger vehicles.

-In April 2022 the Ontario Government announced that it would invest $75-million (CAD), into infrastructure and towards resuming service between Toronto and Timmins.
+In April 2022 the Ontario Government announced that it would invest $75-million (CAD), into infrastructure toward resuming service between Toronto and Timmins.

 Freight services

 Connections with other railway systems are made as follows: